23 Crime Thriller Authors You Must Read

 Michael Connelly

-American author Michael Connelly draws on his knowledge as a former crime beat news reporter to write thrilling crime novels.
-He is most famous for his Harry Bosch and Lincoln Lawyer series.
+Michael Connelly draws on his knowledge as a former crime-beat news reporter to write thrilling crime novels.
+He is most famous for his Harry Bosch series and the Lincoln Lawyer series featuring Mickey Hallerand is a man who likes to keep busy!

 14. Tana French